unitof/self-docs/pieces/theft-of-cryptopunk-1484/main.md

 Crypto art, built on massively distributed systems where everyone processing your transactions is incentivized do exactly what you ask no matter how fraudulent the demand, feel a bit like a Sotheby's auction where if you grab the painting from the block you can keep it.
 Then again: I suppose if that happened I'd root for the new folk hero.

-## Some Goals
+## My Goals

-1. Educate others how these scams work, à la [Kitboga](https://www.twitch.tv/kitboga)
-2. Draw attention to stolen art in circulation, à la [ISG](https://www.gardnermuseum.org/about/theft-story)
+1. [Educate](https://www.twitch.tv/kitboga) how these scams work, to those who are liable to fall for them and those who are capable of making them less possible.
+2. Make this theft [well-known](https://www.gardnermuseum.org/about/theft-story) to the owner market
+3. Make these [stolen assets](https://www.artloss.com) well-known to the buyer market
-3. Absolve a bit of my embarassment & shame & loss surrounding this whole thing
+4. Absolve a bit of my embarassment & shame & loss surrounding this whole chapter.
+[Feel less lonely](https://www.patreon.com/posts/54152015).

 ## Where They Are Now